 A low thyroid hormone level (hypothyroidism, or myxoedema) may cause weight gain, tiredness and swollen ankles, and typically features a hoarse voice and skin or hair coarseness among other symptoms.
 Fortunately, it is easily treatable using thyroid hormone supplements while regular blood tests (taken every 6 to 12 months) ensure levels remain normal.
 Myxoedema becomes more common with age, so if you are experiencing symptoms, suggest it as a possibility and discuss with your GP.

-Low levels of potassium can cause tiredness and fatigue, and a diet rich in potassium - where you eat a variety of foods rich in potassium - also means you usually get an assortment of vitamins and minerals that will give you energy rather than leaving you feeling worn down.
+Low levels of potassium can cause tiredness and fatigue, and a diet full of potassium-rich foods also means you usually get an assortment of vitamins and minerals that will give you energy rather than leaving you feeling worn down.
 Examples of potassium-rich foods include beans, avocado, broccoli, bananas, salmon and sardines.

-I see people with psychological tiredness far more commonly than tiredness caused by a physical problem.
+People suffer from psychological tiredness far more often than tiredness caused by a physical problem.
 One common reason is anxiety, which can cause insomnia and fatigue but the everyday stress and strains of life can also be exhausting.
 Mental health problems such as depression or anxiety can also make you feel more tired.

 Although this might sound odd, getting more sleep than you need may leave you tired!
 Changes to our normal sleep patterns can upset the body's rhythms and increase daytime fatigue.
 The best solution is to figure out how many hours of sleep are right for you, stick with it and try to avoid daytime naps even on weekends and holidays.